LonelyLok/check-evga-b-stock/README.md

 * use selenium webdriver
 * do a scan every 10 seconds on the EVGA BStock page https://www.evga.com/products/ProductList.aspx?type=8
-* send window notification if the page
+* send window notification if the page contain RTX GPU

 ### Before run